 As I mentioned earlier, I am planning a STEM Discovery trip to Boston in February 2018.
 As a math teacher, I am excited to have the opportunity to do something fun and educational that relates to my field!

-If you are interested in learning more about travel with EF Tours, you can request information here.
 If you have any questions for us about travel with EF Tours please contact us via e-mail, Facebook, Twitter or whatever method you prefer!
 We will gladly provide more information about our experience and answer any questions you may have.